aws-amplify/amplify-backend/README.md

 `npm run vend` will start a local npm proxy and publish the local packages to this proxy so they can be installed / used as if they were published on npm

+## Creating changesets

+This repo uses [changesets](https://github.com/changesets/changesets) for versioning and releasing changes.

+All changes that affect release artifacts must have a corresponding changeset.
+To create a changeset run `changeset`.
+This will start a walkthrough to author the changeset file.
+This file should be committed to the repo.

+## Publishing packages locally

+Publishing packages locally allows you to install local package changes as if they were published to NPM.
+This is useful for testing or demo scenarios.

+To set up a local npm proxy and publish the current local state to the proxy, run `npm run vend`.
+This will start a local npm proxy using [Verdaccio](https://verdaccio.org/) and run `changeset version` and `changeset publish`.
+Note that you will need to create a changeset for any local changes for them to be included in the published artifacts.

+This will also point your local npm config to the local npm proxy.
+At this point you can npm install any packages in the repo and it will pull from the local proxy instead of directly from npm.

+To stop the local server and reset your npm registry run `npm run npm-proxy:stop`.

+To clear the proxy package cache run `npm run npm-proxy:clear`.
+This will remove all packages you have published to the local proxy.

+To start the npm proxy without immediately publishing, run `npm run npm-proxy:start`.

+To publish a snapshot to an already running npm proxy run `npm run publish:snapshot:local latest`

 ## Adding a package

 This repo uses a monorepo structure managed by npm workspaces.
 All the packages in the workspace are under `packages/*`